kryptek/Fox-News---Anti-AdBlock/README.md

 # FoxNews-Adblock
 This userscript started out as a way to disable the sites rediculous Anti-AdBlock nag windows.
-However I decided to add teh following 4 features.
+However, I decided to add the following 4 features.

 ### Features